ongr-io/demo.ongr.io/src/ONGR/DemoBundle/Resources/doc/index.rst

 ..

 Or you can download it from the `archive <https://github.com/ongr-io/ongr-sandbox/releases>`_ and unpack it somewhere under your project directory.
-Make sure that we have the "Vagrantfile" in the your project root folder.

 Step 3: Install Virtual Box
 ---------------------------